 English and Maths - One piece of either English or Maths homework will be sent home on alternate weeks.
 This will be set on a Tuesday and will be due in on the following Monday.
 If no homework has been completed the children will complete the outstanding homework during their lunchtime on Tuesdays.

-We had a range of fabulous ideas, designs and even models!
+We had a range of fabulous ideas, designs and even models for our Autumn 1 task!
 Thank you for all your hard work!

 Please use any of these links to access: Mathletics, Times Table Rockstars and Accelerated Reader.

 This covers most subjects and has a useful section with links to Maths and English games.